 How to make it through allergy season

 Runny nose.
 Scratchy eyes.
 Seemingly endless sneezes and sniffles and throat clears.
 Yep, we’re in the throes of that sluggish, congested, brain-foggy time of year: Spring allergy season.

-And unfortunately, looking at the pollen forecast for the next couple weeks throughout Colorado — in counties like Denver, Douglas, Jefferson, Adams, Alamosa, Arapahoe, and El Paso — it doesn’t seem to be letting up anytime soon.
+And unfortunately, looking at the pollen forecast for the next couple weeks throughout Colorado — in counties like Denver, Douglas, Jefferson, Adams, Alamosa, Arapahoe, and El Paso — those allergens are here to stay.
 (Sorry to be the bearers of bad news).

 But here’s the good news: There are simple, cost-effective ways to alleviate your allergy symptoms, and your Friday health plan can help out along the way.

 First off, though: What exactly are we having allergic reactions to in Colorado?

 Allergies are genetic, passed down from generation to generation, and different people are allergic to different things.
 But in Colorado, there are a few main culprits of outdoor seasonal allergies in the spring and early summer.

 The only way to really know what you’re allergic to for sure is to see an allergist and get tested.